-The region of Halton is expecting to grow to over 753,000 people by 2031.
-In preparation for this population boom the regional government started an expansion and modernization project for their aging wastewater network.
-During the planning of the project the engineers found that the hydrostatic pressure from groundwater in the area where the waste water tanks were planned was extremely high.
-The construction team knew they needed a permanent and superior performing concrete waterproofing system to ensure there would be no cross contamination between groundwater and waste water.
+The Halton region is expecting to grow to over 753,000 people by 2031.
+In preparation for this population boom, the regional government started an expansion and modernization project for their aging wastewater network at the Mid-Halton Wastewater Treatment Plant.
+During the planning of the project, the engineers found that the hydrostatic pressure from groundwater was extremely high around the area where the wastewater tanks were planned to be stationed.
+With that in mind, the construction team knew they would need a permanent and high-performing concrete waterproofing system to ensure there would be no cross-contamination between groundwater and wastewater.

-To waterproof the inside of the tanks the team applied Krystol T1 & T2 to the concrete walls to protect against any water intrusion.
-Krystol T1 & T2 contain Krystol® technology, which chemically reacts with water and un-hydrated cement particles to form insoluble needle-shaped crystals that fill capillary pores and micro-cracks in the concrete and block the pathways for water and waterborne contaminants.
-A unique feature of the Krystol technology is its ability to lie dormant indefinitely within the concrete.
-If a new crack should form in the concrete and water begins to penetrate, it will react to seal the leaking location, giving the repair and the concrete a self-sealing ability and ensuring permanent waterproofing.
+To waterproof the inside of the tanks, the team applied Krystol T1 and Krystol T2 to the tanks’ concrete walls, protecting them from any form of water intrusion.
+That was made possible due to the two solutions’ use of Krystol technology, which chemically reacts with water and unhydrated cement particles to form insoluble needle-shaped crystals.
+These crystals then fill capillary pores and micro-cracks in the concrete to block the pathways for water and waterborne contaminants.
+This ability lies dormant indefinitely within the concrete.
+So if a new crack should form in the concrete and water begins to penetrate its surface, the Krystol technology will once again react to seal the leaking location, giving the repair and the concrete itself a self-sealing ability and ensuring the wastewater treatment plant will have permanent waterproofing.